 Chief Lawton is most proud of his volunteer efforts in serving youth.
-He serves on the National Law Enforcement Exploring Committee and on staff at National Conferences.
-He served as an Adult Advisor to the 1999, 2001, 2003, 2007, 2009 and 2011 National Law Enforcement Exploring Leadership Academies held in Washington D.C.
+He serves on the National Law Enforcement Exploring Committee.
+He has volunteered at Law Enforcement Exploring National Conferences and Law Enforcement Exploring National Leadership Academies.
 He also served on staff at the 2001, 2005 and 2010 Boy Scouts of America National Jamborees.

-The Chief has been on the Board of Directors for the Asian Youth Center for more than 12 years and served as the Treasurer in 200-2001, as the Vice-President in 2002, and as the Secretary in 2011-2012.
+The Chief has been on the Board of Directors for the Asian Youth Center for more than 15 years.
+He has served as the Secretary, Treasurer, and Vice-President in past years and as the Secretary from 2011-present.